mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-object.md

 There is only one curve that can be used, namely, `ed25519`.

 ## References
-Refewrences and historical record of related publications.
+References and historical record of related publications.

 [1].
 Trusted Digital Web: Whitepaper, https://hyperonomy.com/2019/11/06/trusted-digital-web-whitepaper/.